San Diego County Divorce Attorney

 Fiduciary Duties During Divorce

-Each spouse in a Divorce proceeding owes the same fiduciary duty to the other spouse as he or she would owe to a business partner.
+Each spouse in a divorce proceeding owes the same fiduciary duty to the other spouse as he or she would owe to a business partner.
 The marital assets must be regarded as business assets and managed and cared for as such.
-If the parties own a house together, then the house must continue to be maintained by the party living in the house.
-If the parties own a business together, then the business must continue to be run with as much responsibility and due care as it was during the marriage.
+If the parties own a house together, the house must continue to be maintained by the party living in the house.
+If the parties own a business together, the business must continue to be run with as much responsibility and due care as it was during the marriage.
 In short, damage to a marital asset due to the neglect of one spouse amounts to a breach of that spouse’s fiduciary duty to the community and to the other spouse.

-Breach of fiduciary duty is taken very seriously by California Divorce Courts.
-In egregious cases, the court may award an entire asset to the non-offending spouse in a case of breach of fiduciary duty.
+Breach of fiduciary duty is taken very seriously by California divorce courts.
+In egregious cases, the court may award an entire asset to the nonoffending spouse in a case of breach of fiduciary duty.

-Financial Disclosure Requirements in Divorce Cases
+Financial Disclosure Requirements In Divorce Cases

 Full Disclosure Requirement